Courses Offered: Core + Pathways (Watha Endeavour House)

 - I like studying modern history

-- I have enjoyed my film studies in English and have found analysing film interesting.
+- I have enjoyed my film studies in English and have found anlaysing film interesting.

 Where could this take me in the future?